-Drunk drivers put everyone on Atlanta roads at risk.
-At no fault of your own, a drunk driving accident can change your life within seconds—and you should not have to pay for it.
-Speak with an experienced Atlanta drunk driving accident lawyer to know your compensation options today.
+Impaired drivers put everyone on Atlanta’s roads at risk.
+A drunk driving accident can change your life within seconds, and you should not have to pay for someone else’s mistakes.

-Our car accident attorneys have been helping injury victims for over 20 years.
+Our drunk driving accident attorneys in Atlanta have been helping injury victims for over 20 years.
 We know how painful and overwhelming being hit by a drunk driver can be, and we are dedicated to protecting your rights.
-We can assist you in building a strong insurance claim to seek the compensation you deserve.

-- Are under the influence of a combination of two or more forms of alcohol, drugs, or toxic vapors to the point where it’s less safe to drive; or
+- Are under the influence of a combination of two or more forms of alcohol, drugs, or toxic vapors to the point where it affects their ability to drive

-- Have a blood alcohol concentration (BAC) of 0.08 grams or higher within three hours of driving.
+- Have a blood alcohol concentration (BAC) of 0.08% or higher within three hours of driving

 Why Drunk Drivers in Atlanta Are So Dangerous